alexandru/stuff-classifier/README.md

 ## Persistency

-2 persistency layers for saving the training data are implemented:
+The following layers for saving the training data between sessions are
+implemented:

 - in memory (by default)
 - on disk
+- (coming soon) in a RDBMS

 To persist the data on disk, you can do this: